lazka/lazka.github.io/_source_/posts/2014-07_ql32/index.rst

 [2014-07] Quod Libet 3.2 Highlights
 ===================================

-Some changes in 3.2... (see also the `full changelog
+Some changes in 3.2... (also see the `full changelog
 <https://quodlibet.readthedocs.org/en/latest/changelog.html>`__)

 Acoustid Tagger